Italian Island Summer (Wish I Bought a Camera Before Traveling)

 I walked down the hallway, passing all the gates to find– of course as Italy would– a gelato cart.

 When I boarded my plane to Naples, I had the exit row seat.
-As the flight attendant asked all of us if we were in good condition to follow the exit instruction in an emergency and made eye contact, an older gentleman in the row stood up and took a different seat, clearly too tipsy.
+As the flight attendant asked all of us if we were in good condition to follow the exit instruction in an emergency and made eye contact, an older gentleman in the row stood up and took a different seat, clearly too tipsy. in all my times of flying exit row, I never witnessed someone voluntarily give up their spacious seat.

 Once I arrived to the islands by boat, I was ready to pass out again.
 My taxi driver, Lore and I have been chatting on WhatsApp to coordinate my pick up at the port.
-I told her I changed to an earlier boat in hopes to get to the house earlier and eat something even though restaurants close at midnight or 1am.
+I told her I changed to an earlier boat in hopes to get to the house faster and eat something even though restaurants close at midnight or 1am.

 She sent me a selfie of herself: